 - Bisquick Breakfast Bake

-Once the cinnamon rolls have been served and you have some left over, feel free to store in an airtight container or cover with aluminum foil, in the refrigerator for up to 4 days.
+Once the Amish cinnamon buns have been served and you have some left over, feel free to store in an airtight container or cover with aluminum foil, in the refrigerator for up to 4 days.

 Expert Tip: Pouring the warmed evaporated milk over the dough before baking will add that extra ooey gooeyness - the perfect texture.
 You could use cream too.